|

 “quicksilver,” and nights out at the opera or in a tiny restaurant, or

 just one or the other’s apartment, hanging out together.
 A tear trickled down her cheek.
+For a year,

 now, hadn’t had any contact at all with him.
 Her social life had devolved into